 In every menstrual cycle, the ovaries go through cystic changes.
 As menstruation progresses, a signal to the brain causes a series of eggs in the ovaries to be selected for ovulation.
 Only one of these will hatch.
 Prior to hatching, a follicle develops.
 The size of this follicle is about 2-3 cm and it is called a physiological ovarian cyst.
 This is a natural phenomenon in the menstrual cycle for every woman.

-Beyond this, any pouch or sac filled with fluid or other tissue that formed on the ovary is also called an ovarian cyst.
-In general, an enlargement of the ovary cyst beyond 4 centimeters can cause persistent discomfort and would concern a patient and their doctor of an abnormal cyst.
-It is critical to follow these ovarian cysts in early diagnosis in order to rule such possible conditions as endometriosis or even ovarian cancer.
-Nevertheless, cysts are most often benign and even when they are abnormal, rarely do they require removal of the ovaries, also called an oophorectomy.
+Beyond this, any pouch or sac filled with fluid or other tissue that formed on the ovary is also an ovarian cyst.
+In general, an enlargement of the ovary cyst beyond 4 cm can cause persistent discomfort.
+It would, therefore, alert a patient and their doctor of a possible problem.
+It is critical to follow these ovarian cysts to rule out possible conditions such as endometriosis or ovarian cancer.
+Nevertheless, cysts are most often benign.
+Even when they are abnormal, rarely do they require removal of the ovaries (oophorectomy).

 Why are ovarian cysts difficult to identify?

 Just as men have two testicles, females have two ovaries.
 These are the site of possible ovarian cyst development.
 However, while men can clearly see their reproductive organs, female anatomy presents a much more difficult challenge as the ovaries are within the pelvic cavity.
 On top of this, typical ovarian cysts are a normal part of a woman’s ovulation cycle.
 Because of these facts, ovarian diseases, such as ovarian cysts can be much trickier to diagnose.
 Nevertheless, painless imaging techniques such as sonography can help provide a presumable diagnosis of the type of ovarian cyst a patient may have.